Maroon 5 discography

-American pop rock band Maroon 5 has released eight studio albums, three live albums, two compilation albums, one remix album, seven extended plays (EPs), 38 singles, twelve promotional singles, and 48 music videos.
+American pop rock band Maroon 5 has released eight studio albums, three live albums, three compilation albums, one remix album, seven extended plays (EPs), 38 singles, twelve promotional singles, and 48 music videos.
 The group originally formed in 1994 as Kara's Flowers while they were still attending high school.
 With a line-up of Adam Levine, Jesse Carmichael, Mickey Madden and Ryan Dusick, they released their independent album, ...We Like Digging? in 1994.
 In 1997, they signed to Reprise Records and released an album, The Fourth World.
 After a tepid response to the album, the band parted with their record label and attended college.
 In 2001, the band regrouped and added James Valentine to the lineup, and pursued a new direction under the name Maroon 5.

 Maroon 5 signed with Octone Records and recorded their debut album in 2002.
 The album Songs About Jane, was released in June 2002 and topped the charts in Australia, France, Ireland, New Zealand, and the United Kingdom.
 Its lead single "Harder to Breathe" received heavy airplay, which helped propel the album to number 6 on the US Billboard 200.
 The album's second and third singles, "This Love" and "She Will Be Loved", were worldwide hits in 2004.
 Five singles were released from the album.
 For the next few years, the band toured extensively worldwide in support of Songs About Jane and issued two live recordings: 1.22.03.Acoustic (2004) and Live – Friday the 13th (2005).